Cloudflare provider

 --class beast standard-4

-lite is intended for no-sync and quick command smoke tests.
-Use basic or a standard-* type for archive sync, and prefer standard-* for dependency-heavy builds or tests.
-Large module downloads can exhaust the smaller container disks before the command itself starts.
+standard-*for dependency-heavy builds or tests; large module downloads can exhaust the smaller container disks before the command starts.

-Cloudflare's current predefined instance types range from lite to standard-4; standard-4 is 4 vCPU, 12 GiB memory, and 20 GB disk.
-See Cloudflare's Containers limits docs for current instance and account limits: https://developers.cloudflare.com/containers/platform-details/limits/
+Cloudflare's current predefined types range from lite to standard-4; standard-4 is 4 vCPU, 12 GiB memory, and 20 GB disk.
+Each class is capped at max_instances: 4 in worker/wrangler.cloudflare.jsonc; change that value when the account should allow more or fewer concurrent containers.
+For current instance and account limits, see the Cloudflare Containers limits docs: <https://developers.cloudflare.com/containers/platform-details/limits/>

-With the runner URL and token configured, first test the deployed runner without uploading the checkout:
+With the runner URL and token configured, first exercise the deployed runner without uploading the checkout:

 crabbox run \